source-separation/tutorial/book/data/intro.md

 ## Chapter outline

 The remainder of this chapter is structured as follows:
-* In Datasets, we will provide an overview of existing datasets for training music source separation models.
+* In {ref}`Datasets <data:datasets>`, we will provide an overview of existing datasets for training music source separation models.
-* In The MUSDB18 dataset, we will go into further detail about one dataset which we will use for the remainder of the tutorial.
+* In {ref}`The MUSDB18 dataset <data:musdb18>`, we will go into further detail about the dataset we will use in this tutorial.
-* In Transforms, we will explain how to transform an audio signal into an input representation we can use for training.
+* In {ref}`Transforms <data:transforms>`, we will explain how to transform an audio signal into an input representation we can use for training.
-* In Data generation with Scaper, we will learn how to use the Scaper library to generate and augment mixtures on-the-fly for training and evaluation.
+* In {ref}`Data generation with Scaper <data:scaper>`, we will learn how to use the Scaper library to generate and augment mixtures on-the-fly for training and evaluation.